starbeamjs/starbeam/packages/universal/resource/README.md

 - Setup creates the stable resource value.
 - Sync work is scheduled by the caller or framework adapter.
 - A sync cleanup runs before the next sync and when the owning scope finalizes.
+  Use it to stop external work started by the sync.
 - Child resources created with `resource.use()` sync after the parent resource.
 - Finalizers run when the owning scope finalizes.
+They are for lower-level scope finalization, not ordinary external-work teardown.

 ## What this package does not do